practical-artificial-intelligence-841/website/content/project/project-proposal-guidelines.md

 5. What **risks** might be posed by the AI system development and use?
 How are the risks mitigated?
 Consider the following issues:
     1. Safety and security
     2. Protection of data privacy
-    3. Protextion against algorithmi discrimination
+    3. Protection against algorithmic discrimination
     4. Transparency and explanation

 6. **References:** What trustworthy and publicly available materials and resources inform and guide the project work of the team?